rodlaf/fun/README.md

-# Project Name
+# ColorFun

 ## Description
-This project is designed to provide a dynamic color rotator feature.
+This project is designed to provide a fun demo of WebSockets with React Server Components.
 It includes a rotator component that can be customized by changing the WebSocket URL in `stateProvider.js`.

-This is a demo of WebSockets with React Server Components.
+## Demo
+Check out the live demo at [https://colorfun.fly.dev](https://colorfun.fly.dev).

 ## Features
 - Dynamic color rotation